About Me

 Project Highlights

-c) Experimental Non-Robocentric Dynamic Landing of Quadrotor UAVs with On-Ground Sensor Suite (Code PDF)
+Experimental Non-Robocentric Dynamic Landing of Quadrotor UAVs with On-Ground Sensor Suite [Code] [PDF]

 Conducted research on an autonomous landing system for UAVs without onboard vision sensors.
 Algorithms and methods utilized include SE(3) relative estimation, the iterated extended Kalman filter, quadrotor dynamic modeling, minimum-jerk trajectory optimization, Bézier curves, and a non-inertial PID-feedforward outer-loop controller.

-d) Fixed-Time Adaptive Consensus Control for Multi-Quadrotor Subject to External Disturbances Via Deep Reinforcement Learning
+Fixed-Time Adaptive Consensus Control for Multi-Quadrotor Subject to External Disturbances Via Deep Reinforcement Learning [PDF]

 Contributed to a research project on adaptive control for formation control of UAV swarms.
 Algorithms and methods employed include sliding-mode control on graph topology, nonlinear disturbance observers, reinforcement learning (RL) for hyperparameter tuning, quadrotor dynamic modeling, Lyapunov stability analysis, and physical experiments with UAV swarms involving communication.

-e) An Adaptive Model Predictive Control for Unmanned Underwater Vehicles subject to External Disturbances and Measurement Noise (Code PDF)
+An Adaptive Model Predictive Control for Unmanned Underwater Vehicles subject to External Disturbances and Measurement Noise [Code] [PDF]

 Developed an adaptive model predictive controller (MPC) for an unmanned underwater vehicle (UUV) using an error-state extended state observer.
 Algorithms and methods employed include lumped disturbance observation, error-state space tracking and estimation, Lyapunov stability analysis, and nonlinear MPC.